EbenOsei21/deploy-sample-eventOrchestration-setup-blueprint/blueprint/index.md

 - **AWS_ACCESS_KEY_ID**: This is the id that identifies your AWS account
 - **AWS_SECRET_ACCESS_KEY**: This is the AWS secret that authorizes executions.

+**Note:** For the purposes of this project the Genesys Cloud OAuth Client was given the master admin role.

 ### Define Terraform variables

-- In the `terraform` directory, open the `variables.auto.tfvars`
+In the `terraform` directory, open the `variables.auto.tfvars` and edit the variables to match your prefered configuration.

+- `environment` : This a free-form field that will be combined with the prefix value to define the name of various AWS and Genesys Cloud artifacts.
+For example, if you set the environment name to be `dev` and a lambda prefix to be `saveDataLambda` your AWS Lambda, IAM roles(relating to the lambda), Genesys Cloud Integration and Data Actions will all begin with `dev-saveDataLambda`.
+- `organizationId` : Your Genesys Cloud organization id.
+- `aws_region` : The AWS region (e.g us-east-1, us-west-2) that you are going to deploy the target Lambda to.
+- `saveData_prefix`: This a free-form field that will be combined with the environment value to define the name of various AWS and Genesys Cloud resources pertaining to this particular lambda.
+- `generatePaymentId_prefix`: This a free-form field that will be combined with the environment value to define the name of various AWS and Genesys Cloud resources pertaining to this particular lambda.
-- Edit the variables to match your prefered configuration and save your changes.
-Make sure your s3 bucket name is [valid](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)
+- `bucket_name` : Prefered name of the s3 bucket.
+Make sure bucket name is [valid](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)

-- Take note of the `aws_region` as well becuase the value should match your region.
+- `bucket_tag` : Tag to assign to s3 bucket.
+- `IVR_start_number` : Starting phone number of the DID Pool range.
+- `IVR_end_number` : Ending phone number of the DID Pool range.

+**Note:** Both `IVR_start_number` and `IVR_end_number` should be the same number if you want to use only one phone number for the purpose of testing.
+Entered number should be a phone number you (or your organization) own and you want to associate with the IVR.

+If you have an existing DID pool range you want to use, open the `telephony.tf` file and comment out the `genesyscloud_telephony_providers_edges_did_pool` resource.
+Procede to comment out the `depends_on` property in the `genesyscloud_architect_ivr` resource as well and save your changes.

 ### Deploy the infrastructure